 Healthcare professionals have access to a wide range of models of reflection.
 In my opinion, Gibbs’ reflective cycle is a helpful one to follow.
 Using this model of reflection, you will be guided through a process of reflecting on your own experiences and practices.
 If you want to write your reflection, you can do it informally, when thinking about your day, or more formally, when structuring a written reflection.

-A reflective cycle for Gibbs consists of the following steps:
+of the following steps:

 Description– Give an account/description of what happened